 A knowledge of the surface anatomical landmarks is essential (Fig. 71-1A).
 The patient should be prepared and draped in the standard sterile fashion for surgical vascular access and then placed in Trendelenburg position.
 Using a sterile marker, the proposed infraclavicular skin incision should be outlined parallel to the clavicle.
 The subcutaneous tunnel should be outlined from the wire entrance site to the proposed infraclavicular incision (Fig. 71-1B).
 The ideal location for the reservoir is thought to be along the anteromedial aspect of the second rib.
 This high medial position keeps the port away from the breast tissue and reduces the risk of inadvertent retraction of the catheter.

 A. Anatomical landmarks.
-Surface anatomy of the internal jugular vein: a, intertragic notch; b, ...
+Surface anatomy of the internal jugular vein: a, intertragic notch; b, internal jugular vein; c, ...